Skip to main content

 https://www.memoryplugin.com/api/mcp/sse

-Most clients work with the full endpoint paths, but some may only need the base URL and will auto-discover the MCP endpoints.
+Most clients want the full endpoint path.
+Some only need the base URL and will auto-discover the rest.

 Authentication

-The Remote MCP server uses OAuth 2.0 with PKCE and supports Dynamic Client Registration (DCR).
-In practice this means:
+The Remote MCP server uses OAuth 2.0 with PKCE and supports Dynamic Client Registration.
+What this means for you:

-• Clients that support DCR can register themselves automatically during the first connect flow
+• Clients that support DCR register themselves during the first connect.
+There is nothing to set up in advance.

-Do not paste raw API keys into third‑party clients unless their docs explicitly request it.
-Use the built‑in OAuth flow whenever available.
+Do not paste raw API keys into third-party clients unless their own docs tell you to.
+Use the built-in OAuth flow when it is available.

-1. Configure your MCP client with the Remote MCP endpoint(s) below
+Configure your MCP client with one of the Remote MCP endpoints above.

-2. Start or refresh the client; it opens the MemoryPlugin OAuth screen
+Start or refresh the client.
+It opens the MemoryPlugin sign-in screen in your browser.

-3. Approve access; the client exchanges the code for tokens
+Sign in and approve the connection.
+The client exchanges the code for tokens behind the scenes.

 Client configuration examples

-Each MCP client has its own config schema for Remote MCP.
-Use these templates as a guide and consult your client’s documentation for exact keys and capabilities.
+Each client has its own config schema for remote servers.
+Use these as a starting point and check your client’s docs for exact keys.

 Claude Desktop